TL;DR; Mostly 404 otherwise figuring out solutions or next problem to solve.

 - Image Processing

-I worked with Microsoft Azure for around 3 years.
+Worked primarily with Microsoft Azure.
 My day to day involved applied data science, Azure cloud services, distributed systems and some part of Azure UI.
 My team was working on an intelligent alerting platform in Azure on features like Smart Grouping capable of automatically grouping user alerts from different sources to reduce mean time to mitigation for customers.
-Another interesting project I had an opportunity to work on was: designing and implementing a high availability architecture for the Azure Alerting platform targetting 4 9’s of availability (99.99% Uptime).
-The effort was centered around making Alerting Service in Azure resilient to even regional Azure Datacenter outages.

 Did you know 99.99% availability means only acceptable downtime of only 4m 23.0s per month :O